HFDan/social-credits-test/README.md

 You can take this test and see if you are a model citizen, or a bad citizen, ready to be sentenced to cock and balls extermination.

+Source of questions:
+* Me
+* Dream stans on omegle

 # Build
 1. Get meson
     * Debian: `sudo apt install meson`